elewa-academy/APIs/3-clis/README.md

 ## Specifications

-0. follow this tutorial (github api one)
 1. Commanderize your service
-2. make it global
-3. give it a full repo
+2. Make a it a full repository
-4. add this to your portfolio
+3. Add this to your portfolio
+4. Use it to take notes!

 [TOP](#index)